 How often should you change sandpaper?

-This really depends on how often you use your sandpaper and on the task at hand.
-If you’re just doing some light touch-ups here and, then you might be able to get away with using the same sandpaper for a few days or weeks.
+This depends on how often you use your sandpaper and on the task at hand.
+If you’re just doing some light touch-ups here and there, you might be able to use the same sandpaper for a few days or weeks.

 However, if you’re doing a major refinishing project, then you might need to change your sandpaper every day or two.